 His efforts also earned him the Western Athletic Conference Offensive Player of the Year award in 2008 and 2010, and the 2008 Humanitarian Bowl MVP.
 In 2013, Kaepernick won an ESPY for Breakthrough Athlete of the Year.

-Kaepernick will celebrate his 29th birthday as one of the most controversial — and wealthiest — athletes in the world.
-His play has declined a bit as of late, but due to his off-the-field activism, his star is shining as bright as ever.
+Kaepernick will celebrate his 31st birthday this November as one of the most controversial — and wealthiest — athletes in the world.
+His play has declined in recent years, but due to his off-the-field activism, his star is shining as bright as ever.